 ECOL 463/563, UA Catalog Listing: Hands-on, field-based exploration of the Sonoran Desert, its Sky Islands, and the Upper Gulf of California.
 Students will be introduced to the ecological, taxonomic, and natural-history diversity of the region.
 To accomplish this ecological Sense of Place immersion, we will conduct several small independent research projects, visit with topical experts, foray into some of the most beautiful and iconic portions of the desert southwest, and read about the important, exciting, and interesting science to come out of the area.
 Conservation and cultural context will be important sub-themes of the course.
 Prior to enrollment, students are expected to have the equivalent of a college-sophomore/junior-level background in ecology and evolutionary biology.
 Students should be prepared for, and able to participate in, desert & mountain hiking, camping, and boating.
 Contact instructor for more course details.

 This 3-week course will be available for 6 credits.
-Link to Information and FAQs.
+Link to [2019 updates coming soon] Information and FAQs.

 - Students will be staying (double occupancy) at Biosphere 2 and the Intercultural Center for the Study of Deserts & Oceans (CEDO) in Puerto Penasco, Sonora.

-- Students will also be camping atop Mt Lemmon in the Santa Catalina Mountains, in the Santa Rita Mountains, and near Organ Pipe Cactus National Monument.
+- Students will also be camping atop Mt Lemmon in the Santa Catalina Mountains and near Organ Pipe Cactus National Monument.

-- Instead of the traditional classroom model, we will be in the field hiking, observing, collecting data, and generating summaries of our findings.
+- Instead of the traditional classroom model, we will be in the field hiking, snorkelling, observing, collecting data, and generating summaries of our findings.
 Expect to be challenged.
-You will learn a lot about ecology, Sonoran Desert natural and cultural history, and perhaps yourself.
+You will learn a lot about ecology, Sonoran Desert natural and cultural history, Gulf of California and ocean systems, coral resilience, and perhaps yourself.

 Course Fee: $1250 - pays for on-course transportation, institutional visitor fees, lodging, and most meals plus